SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/ChangeConnection.png)

 2. The SQL Console has the ability to auto-complete statements.
-Enter the statement below into the SQL Console, position the cursor on the C and press Ctrl + space.
+Enter the statement below into the SQL Console, position the cursor on the **C** and press **Ctrl + space**.

     ```SQL
     SELECT 	NAME, ADDRESS, C, FLDATE, SEAT